jenkinsci/global-yaml-properties-plugin/README.md

 ### Usage

-Step `getGlobalYAMLProperties` returns HashMap object which is parsed from YAML configuration.
+Step `getGlobalYAMLProperties` without arguments returns HashMap object which is parsed from default YAML configuration.
+Default YAML configuration is the first configuration in the list of Global Configuration.

 Here is pipeline example which explains to access the configuration:
 ```groovy
 def myProperties = getGlobalYAMLProperties()